Making pancakes from scratch really is no more complicated than making them from a boxed mix. They just taste so much better!

-There are categories of maple syrup ranging from light to dark.
+There are grades of maple syrup ranging from light to dark.
 Similar to how olive oil is graded, the extra-light is the first to be produced and is considered by the aficionados to be the finest grade.
 It is very smooth going down and has no after taste.
 As the season progresses, the syrup turns amber, and the taste is a little heavier.
 At the end of the run, the syrup gets dark, and the taste is harsher.
 This grade is not so common and could be described as a bit like a woody molasses.

 Pancakes from Scratch